Christ-Kevin/3-column-preview-card-component-main/README.md

 I have to add that the min-width and max-width was used to resize the button(or anchor).
 If that's was not done, once the user resize the window of his browser the anchors move in different direction and it does'nt look good at all.
+I also learned in this project how to make layout fluid.
+I used calc values for the fluidity of my boxes.
+The calc values can be used to describe every properties that can be described with px values. and example would be the following expression.
+calc(17px + 1vw) means that for every increased width(+100px) of the viewport, 1px is added to the initial value of the propertie.

 I'm happy that i could use the following CSS
 ````